-For example, an essay given a 4C by one examiner and 4A by the other will get a final score of 4B.
-An essay given 3C by one examiner and 2C by the other will receive a mark of 2.5C.
+For example, a writing task given a 4C by one examiner and 4A by the other will get a final score of 4B.
+A writing task given 3C by one examiner and 2C by the other will receive a mark of 2.5C.

-If there is a larger discrepancy in the marks, the essays are marked for a third time, and the final mark is checked by the Senior Assessment Manager.
+If there is a larger discrepancy in the marks, the writing tasks are marked for a third time, and the final mark is checked by the Senior Assessment Manager.

-A Statement of Results will be issued to each candidate on 26 November 2014, via our Results Online system.
+On Friday 24 November 2017, we will issue a PDF Statement of Results to each candidate via our Results Online system.
 Candidates and centres can download their results online:

 Results go to any BMAT institution a candidate has applied to.
 There is some variation in how different institutions make use of the results – candidates can contact the relevant institution(s) for more information on this.

 Applicants must only take one BMAT in an admissions cycle.
 Taking the test twice may be viewed by an institution as an attempt to gain unfair advantage.
 If you take BMAT in both September and November it will result in scores for both tests being shared with all BMAT institutions which you are applying to.